JuliaKukulies/MPAS-Model/README.md

 MPAS-v8.3.1
 ====

+MPAS version used for MPAS-CONUS404 comparison.

+Modifications to the code by Julia Kukulies, include:

+1. Allowing for outputting microphysical process rates (e.g. condensation, deposition) of the Thompson microphysics scheme
+2. Added diagnostic module to compute ice water path (IWP), liquid water path (LWP) and vertically integrated water vapor transport (IVT)

+====

 The Model for Prediction Across Scales (MPAS) is a collaborative project for developing atmosphere, ocean, and other earth-system simulation components for use in climate, regional climate, and weather studies.
 The primary development